apache/spark/python/README.md

 ## Python Requirements

-At its core PySpark depends on Py4J (currently version 0.10.6), but additional sub-packages have their own requirements (including numpy, pandas, and pyarrow).
+At its core PySpark depends on Py4J (currently version 0.10.6), but additional sub-packages might have their own requirements declared as "Extras" (including numpy, pandas, and pyarrow).
+You can install the requirements by specifying their extra names.